 We’re currently in New Zealand and, having spent the last few months house sitting in Auckland and the Bay of Plenty, we have just bought ourselves a 4×4 and a caravan with which to explore the islands in-depth.
 Our visa allows us to remain here for twelve months so we’re making the most of the opportunity to explore the spectacular landscape.

 From here we’re not entirely sure where we’ll go.
 We’re keen scuba divers and would love to visit Micronesia and the islands of Oceania but we’ve no firm plans so I’ll have to keep you posted!

-·What do you think of travelling with a purpose or meaning in mind?
-What do you look for when travelling long term?
+·What do you think of traveling with a purpose or meaning in mind?
+What do you look for when traveling long term?

 Travelling long-term has given us the chance to attend the school of life.
-Everyday we’re presented with new challenges and find that we discover new things about the world and our own characters.
+Every day we’re presented with new challenges and find that we discover new things about the world and our characters.

 It’s been quite an education.